ahmedesam2333/Social-Media-REST-API-/README.md

 **Core flow:**

-1. A user registers, verifies their email via OTP, and receives a JWT session
+1. A user registers and receives a 6-digit OTP via email for verification
+2. They confirm their email using the OTP, then authenticate with JWT credentials
-2. They build a profile with image and cover uploads stored on AWS S3
+3. They build a profile with image and cover uploads stored on AWS S3
-3. They publish posts, control visibility, and interact with others' content via likes and comments
+4. They publish posts, control visibility, and interact with others' content via likes and comments
-4. They send and accept friend requests to build their social graph
+5. They send and accept friend requests to build their social graph
-5. They open real-time chat sessions powered by Socket.io
+6. They open real-time chat sessions powered by Socket.io
-6. Admins manage roles and accounts via a protected dashboard
+7. Admins manage roles and accounts via a protected dashboard

 ---

 ## Implemented Features

-### 🔐 Authentication & Request Validation
+### 🔐 Authentication & Security

 **Express Application Bootstrap**
 - Initialized Express application with a modular middleware stack and centralized routing via `app.controller.ts`
 - Configured global security middleware: Helmet, CORS, and rate limiting (200 req/hr per IP)

 **Generic Request Validation Middleware**
-- Built a reusable `validateRequest` middleware that validates any combination of `body`, `params`, or `query` against Zod schemas
+- Built a reusable `validation` middleware that validates any combination of `body`, `params`, or `query` against Zod schemas
-- Centralized validation logic at the request boundary — invalid input is rejected before reaching controllers
+- Centralized `generalFields` exports shared field schemas: `email`, `password`, `username`, `phone`, and `otp`
-- Returns `400 Validation Error` responses with detailed field-level error messages
+- Returns `400 Validation Error` responses with structured field-level error messages including path and message per issue

-**Global Error Handling**
-- Centralized `globalErrorHandling` middleware using custom exception classes for structured error responses
-- Uniform JSON error responses across all routes with consistent error formatting
+**Authentication Middleware**
+- `authentication` middleware extracts and validates the `Authorization` header, decodes the JWT, and injects the hydrated `user` document and `decoded` payload into the Express `Request` object via `IAuthReq`
+- Supports role-aware token decoding using `SignatureLevelEnum` (`Bearer` for users, `System` for admins)

+**Repository Pattern — `DB/repository/`**
+- Abstract `DatabaseRepository<TDocument>` base class wraps Mongoose operations (`create`, `findOne`, `updateOne`) with fully typed generics — `QueryFilter`, `ProjectionType`, `UpdateQuery`, and `PopulateOptions`
+- `updateOne` automatically increments `__v` on every write for optimistic concurrency tracking
+- `UserRepository` extends the base with a `createUser` method that destructures the first created document and throws `BadRequestException` on failure

+**JWT Token System — `utils/security/token.security.ts`**
+- `generateToken` and `verifyToken` wrap `jsonwebtoken` with typed payloads and configurable secrets and expiry via environment variables
+- `detectSignatureLevel` maps user roles to `SignatureLevelEnum`, selecting the appropriate key pair
+- `getSignatures` resolves the correct access and refresh secret pair based on signature level (user vs admin)
+- `createLoginCredentials` issues both an access token and a refresh token for the authenticated user
+- `decodeToken` parses the `Authorization` header, verifies the token against the matching signature, validates payload shape, and returns the full hydrated user document alongside the decoded JWT

+**Password & OTP Hashing — `utils/security/hash.security.ts` · `utils/otp.ts`**
+- `generateHash` and `compareHash` wrap `bcrypt` with a configurable salt round from environment config
+- `generateOtp` produces a cryptographically random 6-digit numeric OTP and returns both the plain value (for delivery) and a bcrypt hash (for storage)

+**Structured Exception Hierarchy — `utils/response/error.response.ts`**
+- `ApplicationException` base class with `statusCode`, `cause`, and stack capture
+- Named subclasses: `BadRequestException` (400), `NotFoundException` (404), `ConflictException` (409), `UnauthorizedException` (401), `ForbiddenException` (403)
+- `globalErrorHandling` Express error middleware returns uniform JSON responses; stack traces are exposed only in `DEV` mode

+**Transactional Email System — `utils/email/` · `utils/event/`**
+- `sendEmail` configures a Nodemailer Gmail SMTP transporter, enforces content presence, and injects the sender identity from environment config
+- `emailTemplate` renders a fully styled dark-mode HTML email with the OTP code embedded and a 2-minute expiry notice
+- `emailEvent` is a Node.js `EventEmitter` that decouples email dispatch from service logic — the `confirmEmail` event handler populates subject, HTML, and plain-text body before calling `sendEmail`

+**Auth Module — `modules/auth/`**
+- `signup` — validates input, checks for email conflicts, hashes the password, generates and stores a hashed OTP, creates the user record via `UserRepository`, and fires the `confirmEmail` event
+- `login` — validates credentials, checks `confirmedAt` existence, compares the bcrypt password, and issues access and refresh tokens via `createLoginCredentials`
+- `confirmEmail` — validates the email and OTP, verifies the hashed OTP, then atomically sets `confirmedAt` and unsets `confirmEmailOtp` in a single `updateOne` call

 ---